JayesonLS/ISA-Cards/README.md

 ![CF-Combo-Super-Lite](Images/CF-Combo-Super-Lite.jpg)

-**Status:** Design built and tested in all configurations.
-No issues found.
+**Status:** Design built and tested in all configurations. **There is a currently an error which may cause issues when other devices are performing DMA transfers.
+Recommend only the Tandy 1000 configuration of this card which has no DMA present.**

 **Description:** An 8 bit ISA card with fully-contained compact flash card and XT-IDE BIOS.
 This simplified design uses only 3 ICs for the CF/BIOS functionality.
 It makes use of a commonly availalbe, inexpensive compact flash adapter with